dixahq/simple-adf-formatter/docs/adrs/adr001-formatters-in-bundle.md

 Alternatives to consider:

 * One package containing both parser and formatters.
-This is the currently implemented approach.
+This is the current implemented approach.
 * One package for the parser, one package per formatter.
   * `-` More packages to deal with